yhs666/mc-docs.zh-cn/articles/app-service-mobile/app-service-mobile-xamarin-android-get-started-users.md

             var success = false;
             try
             {
-                // Sign in with Microsoft login using a server-managed flow. user = await client.LoginAsync(this,
+                // Sign in with MicrosoftAccount login using a server-managed flow. user = await client.LoginAsync(this,
-                    MobileServiceAuthenticationProvider.Microsoft);
+                        MobileServiceAuthenticationProvider.MicrosoftAccount, "{url_scheme_of_your_app}");
                 CreateAndShowDialog(string.Format("you are now logged in - {0}",
                     user.UserId), "Logged in!");